ppetrid/yawd-elfinder/docs/ref/settings.rst

 .. note::

-   Given a file, these rules override the :ref:`setting-default` permissions,
+   Given a file, these rules override the :ref:`setting-defaults` permissions,
    but are ignored if an :ref:`setting-accessControl` callable is set and that callable returns ``True`` or ``False`` for defined properties of the file.